Alipacman/UXLLM/README.md

 User content:
 ```
-var base =
-"""
-I have an iOS app about: \(configuration.appOverview)
+I have an iOS app about: [insert app overview text]
-The users's task in this app view is about: \(configuration.userTask).
+The users's task in this app view is about: [insert user task text].
-"""

-if configuration.hasImage {
-    base +=
-    """
-    A screenshot of the app view is provided.
+The provided image is the visual representation of the app view.
-    """
-}

-if let sourceCode = configuration.sourceCode {
-    base +=
-    """
-    This is the swiftUI source code of the app view:
+The following is the SwiftUI source code for this view:
-    \(sourceCode)
-    """
-}
+[insert source code]
 ```

 [^1]: https://platform.openai.com/docs/models/gpt-4-and-gpt-4-turbo